 But it’s not all doom and gloom; the study also found that men could lower their risk of colon cancer by increasing their physical activity levels.

-Lead researcher Dr. Neil Murphy, of the International Agency for Research on Cancer in France, and colleagues recently reported their results in the British Journal of Cancer.
+Lead researcher Dr. Neil Murphy, of the International Agency for Research on Cancer in France, and colleagues recently reported their

 A wealth of research has pinpointed sedentary behavior as a major cause of health problems, and watching TV is one such behavior.